beginning of content

 Healthy options include wholegrain or high fibre varieties, such as wholemeal and wholegrain breads, brown rice, pasta, noodles, polenta, rolled oats, quinoa, barley and breakfast cereals like muesli or bran.

 Wholegrains have protein, dietary fibre, minerals and vitamins.
 Some of these nutrients are lost when grains are processed.
-Cakes or biscuits can be high in added sugar, fat and sodium, so be careful about how often you offer these to your child.
+Cakes or biscuits can be high in added sugar, fat and salt, so be careful about how often you offer these to your child.

 How much grain should my child be eating?